51Degrees/documentation/src/devicedetection/features/useragentclienthints/requiredUachHeaders.md

 # Overview

-This page explains which UA-CH values you need in order to get results for different properties.
+This page explains which User-Agent Client Hints (UA-CH) values you need in order to get results for different properties.

 If you just want to get all properties, you'll need the following UA-CH values.
 We generally recommend supplying all of these for the best detection results: